Amos P. Granger: Career

 In 1811, he moved to Manlius, New York, where he was president of the town for several years.
 He served as captain in the War of 1812 at Sackets Harbor and on the Canada–US border.

 He moved to Syracuse, New York, in 1820 and engaged in numerous business enterprises.
 He served as trustee of the city of Syracuse from 1825 to 1830, during which time he delivered the address of welcome to General Lafayette when he visited Syracuse in 1825.
 He served as delegate to the Whig National Convention in 1852.

-Granger was elected as an Opposition Party candidate to the Thirty-fourth Congress and reelected as a Republican to the Thirty-fifth Congress from March 4, 1855 to March 3, 1859.
+Granger was elected as a Whig candidate to the Thirty-fourth Congress, and reelected as a Republican to the Thirty-fifth Congress from March 4, 1855, to March 3, 1859.
 He was not a candidate for renomination in 1858 and retired from active business pursuits.

 Personal life

 On December 21, 1813, Granger was married to Charlotte Hickox (1790–1882), one of twelve children of Benjamin Hickox.
 They did not have any children together.

 He was paralysed by a stroke in about 1860, and died after a bout of dysentery in Syracuse, New York, on August 20, 1866.
 He was interred in Oakwood Cemetery.